-To get to those picture-perfect beaches in Tahaa you’ll actually have to venture out to the small motus on the northern side of the island.
-On the main island itself, there’s only Joe Dassin beach to speak of – a small sliver of white sand at the edge of a dense forest.
-You’ll also need a boat to get to this beach as there are no roads leading down here…
+To get to those picture-perfect beaches in Tahaa, you’ll actually have to venture out to the motus (islets) at the edge of the barrier reef.
+On the main island itself, there’s only Joe Dassin Beach to speak of – a small sliver of white sand at the edge of a dense forest.
+You’ll also need a boat to get to this beach as there are no roads leading down here, but perhaps a trail …

 Drinking Water In Tahaa